Care and Treatment of Dog Skin Pimples

 Canine Mast Cell Tumor

-Mast cells are present throughout the skin.
+Mast cells are present on the skin's surface and throughout the skin.
 Allergic reaction is one type of problem that can occur with these cells.
 Another is when they begin to grow abnormally, resulting in benign (not cancer) or cancerous tumors (also called neoplasms).

 Mast Cell Dog Skin Tumor